SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: Introduction

-To address this gap, we present \silva{}, a novel dataset for tree segmentation and species classification from under-canopy images in natural forests.
-Our dataset contains \silvanumtrees{} manually annotated trees from \silvanumspecies{} different species.
-To capture a diverse and accurately labeled dataset, we collected images across \silvanumdomains{} bioclimatic domains in \mbox{Quebec}, Canada, relying on forestry experts for precise, \textit{in situ} species identification.
-This dataset is challenging for computer vision due to its realistic depiction of natural forests, with a high degree of object occlusion, stark lighting contrasts, and complex environmental conditions. \cref{fig:annotation_example} demonstrates many of these challenges, which are present across most of our images.
-Furthermore, we demonstrate our dataset's utility and challenging nature by benchmarking current deep learning approaches, showing that while tree detection is feasible, accurate species classification still poses issues.
-We release this dataset publicly to encourage the integration of semantic information in robotics, to accelerate the development of autonomous operations in forests, and to present a clear measure of the challenges that computer vision algorithms face in complex, under-canopy settings.
-In short, our contributions are: \begin{itemize} \item A methodology for data collection in natural forests and annotation, to capture representative conditions; \item \silva{}, a dataset of under-canopy images for instance segmentation of tree species in natural forests, with difficult fine-grained classification; \item A benchmark of current deep learning approaches to demonstrate our dataset's challenging nature, with insights toward future works. \end{itemize}
+To address this gap in the literature, we present \silva{}, a novel benchmark dataset for instance segmentation of tree species from under-canopy images in natural forests.
+Our dataset unifies pixel-level trunk detection and fine-grained species classification, with \silvanumtrees{} manually annotated trees from \silvanumspecies{} species.
+To capture a diverse and accurately labelled dataset, we collected images across \silvanumdomains{} bioclimatic domains in Quebec, Canada, relying on forestry experts for species identification.
+Our dataset features a realistic depiction of natural forests, with highly diverse populations and environments, as well as complex environmental conditions such as heavy occlusion of trees and variable lighting, as can be seen in \cref{fig:annotation_example}.
+Furthermore, we demonstrate the utility of our dataset and its challenging nature by benchmarking current deep learning approaches.
+Notably, we show that while trunk segmentation in natural forests is feasible, accurate species classification still poses issues.
+We publicly release this dataset to encourage the development of automated solutions in forestry and to present a clear measure of the difficulties that deep learning algorithms face in complex, under-canopy settings.
+In short, our contributions are: \begin{itemize} \item A benchmark dataset, \silva{}, of under-canopy images for instance segmentation of tree species in natural forests; \item An evaluation of current deep learning approaches to demonstrate the challenging nature of our task. \end{itemize}

-\section{Related Work}
+\section{Related work}